iOS Swift SDK

 -o dist/NeuralHermes-2.5-Mistral-7B-q3f16_1-MLC

-For the conv-template, conv_template.cc contains a full list of conversation templates that MLC provides.
+For the conv-template, conversation_template.py contains a full list of conversation templates that MLC provides.

 If the model you are adding requires a new conversation template, you would need to add your own.
 Follow this PR as an example.
 We look up the template to use with the conv_template field in mlc-chat-config.json.

-For more details, please see Customize MLC Config File in JSON.
+For more details, please see Customize MLC Chat Config.

 # First, please create a repository on Hugging Face.